Bangla-Language-Processing/Bangla-Speech-Corpora/README.md

 # Bangla Speech Corpora

 Bangla cleaned speech corpus, specially developed for [Bangla Text to Speech](https://github.com/Bangla-Language-Processing/Katha-Bangla-TTS) back in 2009.
-It is hosted orginally hosted in [sourceforge](https://sourceforge.net/projects/blp/files/Speech_Corpora/).
+It is orginally hosted in [sourceforge](https://sourceforge.net/projects/blp/files/Speech_Corpora/).

 ## Characterstics of the corpus
 This dataset consists of three different corpora and those were developed for three different purposes.